minprog/project/flask/books/books.md

-* **API Access (optional)**: If users make a GET request to your website's `/api/<isbn>` route, where `<isbn>` is an ISBN number, your website should return a JSON response containing the book's title, author, publication date, ISBN number, review count, and average score (on your site).
+* **API Access (optional)**: If users make a GET request to your website's `/api/<isbn>` route, where `<isbn>` is an ISBN number, your website should return a JSON response containing the book's title, author, publication date, ISBN number, description, and cover URL.
 The resulting JSON should follow the format:

         {
             "title": "Memory",
             "author": "Doug Lloyd",
             "year": 2015,
             "isbn": "1632168146",
-            "review_count": 28,
+            "description": "",
-            "average_score": 5.0
+            "cover_url": ""
         }

   If the requested ISBN number isn't in your